 Phone: (414)-278-4713

-How To Look Up Probation Records & Determine Who’s on Probation in Milwaukee County
+How To Look Up Probation Records & Determine Who’s Under Supervision in Milwaukee County WI

-The State of Wisconsin Department of Corrections’ online offender search can identify who is on probation in Milwaukee County.
-Individuals can search the online directory by inmate name and filter results by county to Milwaukee County.
+The State of Wisconsin Department of Corrections’ Offender Search can identify who is on probation in Milwaukee County.
+Individuals can search the online directory by inmate name and filter the results to Milwaukee County.

 They may also limit search results further by choosing active community supervision under offender status.
 Then, if the inmate’s name appears, searchers can click on the status tab to see their supervision status.
 Active community supervision means that the inmate is currently on probation.

 The state Division of Community Corrections oversees all inmates on probation throughout the state, including in Milwaukee County.
-Although this agency does not publish an online list of inmates on probation, individuals can contact the Milwaukee County division for more information.11
+Although this agency does not publish an online list of inmates on probation, individuals can contact the Milwaukee County Probation Office for more information.11

 Division of Community Corrections – Region 3 Office